 Program Eligibility Criteria

-A meeting that is one day may choose to nominate up to three MDS faculty and meetings longer than one day may choose to nominate up to five MDS faculty.
-When more than one faculty is sponsored, not more than one half of sponsored faculty may come from beyond the region in which the event takes place (e.g., if two faculty are sponsored by MDS, only one may come from outside the region; if five are sponsored, only two may come from outside the region).
+A one-day meeting may choose to nominate up to three MDS faculty; meetings longer than one day may choose to nominate up to five MDS faculty.
+When more than one faculty is sponsored, not more than one-half of sponsored faculty may come from beyond the region in which the event takes place (e.g., if two faculty are sponsored by MDS, only one may come from outside the region; if five are sponsored, only two may come from outside the region).
 MDS Regional Sections are: the Asian and Oceanian Section (AOS); the European Section (ES), and the Pan American Section (PAS).
-For a list of which countries are included in each MDS Regional Section, please visit the MDS Outreach Education website.
-For the purposes of education, Members residing in Sub-Saharan Africa may consider their region to include the ES.
+For a list of which countries are included in each MDS Regional Section, please visit the three MDS Regional Sections.
+For the purposes of education, members residing in Sub-Saharan Africa may consider their region to include the ES.

 Faculty must represent different institutions.
 In an effort to maintain academic diversity in MDS educational programming, it is preferred that no academic or financial relationship exist between the suggested faculty and the host institution.
 However, it is understood that some exceptions may apply.
 Applications will initially be considered by the Education Committee of the appropriate MDS Regional Section.

 Unfortunately, we are unable to host educational activities in countries for which there is a U.S. Travel Warning.
 An updated list of U.S. Travel Warnings may be found on the U.S. State Department Travel website at travel.state.gov.